onepointconsulting/audio-transcriber/audio/lesson2/207_meditate_on_a_virtue_762d4be1d5.mp3.md

 Think about your virtue.

-What does it mean to you?

 Focus again on the tiny glowing ball of light in the middle of your brain.

 The glow becomes a little brighter, more intense.
 And the light from the seed starts to spread outwards and fills your brain with light.
 The seed grows brighter, and the light spreads further, filling your entire head.

 You sense the light pouring out of your eyelids.
 Light pouring out of your ears, out the top of your head, forming an aura of light.

 The seed continues to glow, spreading light to your mouth, so the virtue will influence the words you speak.
 The light glows into your throat, your shoulders, your chest, your heart, your back.